 We promote the use of community benefits within procurement exercises where they are relevant and proportionate to the contract.
-We have not had any contracts exceeding £4m in value, however, we have secured the following community benefit:
+We have not had any contracts exceeding £4m in value, however, we continue to call-off of Scottish Procurement and Property Collaborative contracts which supports the provision of apprenticeships and work placements.